You are currently viewing New VAT Requirements For All Importers of Services in Kenya

 How much is the VAT?

 The VAT rate is the same as that of the locally supplied services.
-Let us an example to explain this.
+Let us give an example to explain this.
 Juma, a Kenyan who is not registered for VAT, contracted Andrew, who is based in the US, to design them a website for US$ 1,000.

-Therefore, Juma would have paid US$ 1000 x 14% = US$ 140 as VAT to the Kenyan website builder.
+Therefore, Juma would have paid US$1000 x 14% = US$140 as VAT to the Kenyan website builder.
 According to the VAT law in Kenya, Juma must pay VAT for this service import because VAT law in Kenya is not about the source of the supply, but it is about the consumption of the service.

 In one way or another, Juma will have to pay this VAT to the Kenya government.
 Since Juma is not registered for VAT, he is expected to remit US$140 to KRA as VAT on imported services using his personal identification number (PIN).
 Remember to change the currency to Kenya shillings, which is the tax currency.
 KRA provides periodic exchange rates.